 Are your dog grooming sessions more like a battle of wills?
-You, the responsible pet owner, have brush in hand ready to work the gnarly tangles out of her coat, while your dog stands defiant and would just assume to bite your face off than endure a grooming session?
-Or, maybe she sees the brush as an invitation to play which leads to her biting at the brush and acting all kinds of crazy.
-Either scenario leads to nothing but you both being frustrated.
+You, the responsible pet owner, have brush in hand ready to work the gnarly tangles out of her coat.
+Meanwhile, your dog stands defiant and would just assume to bite your face off than endure a grooming session?
+What to do if your dog hates to be brushed …

 Before you throw in the brush (see what we did there?), there are a few things you can do to ensure your dog’s grooming sessions don’t play out like an epic fight scene from the big screen.
-You can take her to the groomer’s regularly, or you can take a few steps and groom your dog yourself, which is the perfect opportunity to save money and build a stronger bond between you both.
+You can take her to the groomer’s and let someone else handle it, or you can take a few steps and groom your dog yourself, which is the perfect opportunity to save money and build a stronger bond between you both.

 Here’s how you can win the brush battle.